-Although there are 2 modes of operation, MIDGE3 only offers a Tunnel mode.
+There are 2 modes of operation, M!DGE3 offers both the Tunnel mode and the Transport mode.
 In Tunnel mode, the entire IP packet is encrypted and authenticated.
 It is then encapsulated into a new IP packet (ESP - Encapsulating Security Payloads) with a new IP header.
+In Transport mode, only the payload of the original IP packet is encrypted and authenticated.
+The original IP header remains intact, allowing for direct routing, while the data itself is secured using AH or ESP protocols.